 Ryan has developed a particular focus on patent eligibility in the wake of the Supreme Court’s 2014 holding in Alice Corp. v.
 CLS Bank.
 As courts and innovators struggle with interpreting Alice requirements, Ryan offers his clients greater clarity.
 He has a nearly encyclopedic knowledge of the case law and devises both prosecution and litigation strategies for navigating evolving patent eligibility case law.
 A leader in the field, he is helping to influence the law's trajectory for his clients' benefit.

-Currently based in China, Ryan is Fish's chief representative in the firm's Shenzhen, China office.
+Currently based in China, Ryan is Fish & Richardson's chief representative in the firm's Shenzhen, China office.
 Previously, he lived and worked in Munich, Germany, where he prosecuted patents and participated in post-grant proceedings before the German and European patent offices.
 He has a well-developed international perspective on IP issues and the challenges his clients face across the globe.

 Industrial Print Technologies, LLC v.
-Hewlett-Packard Co. – (N.D.
-Texas) Representing defendant in patent litigation involving printing technology.
+Hewlett-Packard Co.
+(N.D.
+Tex.) – Representing defendant in patent litigation involving printing technology.

 Data Detection Systems, LLC v.
-BMC Software, Inc. – (S.D.
-Texas) Represented defendant in patent litigation involving network monitoring and management software.
+BMC Software, Inc. (S.D.
+Tex.) – Represented defendant in patent litigation involving network monitoring and management software.
 Settled favorably.

 IAM Patent 1000

 Strategy 300 List